cisco/lal-build-manager/SPEC.md

 #### lal init
 Creates a basic `manifest.json` in the current directory, assuming directory name as the name of the main component.

+#### lal upgrade
+Performs an upgrade check of `lal`.
+If new versions are found, it reports how to upgrade your lal tool.
+This is normally only done implicitly (daily).
+But can be done explicitly with this command.

 ### Universal Options